-The CCD is a type of sensor that is used to capture an image by taking the light and translating it into digital data.
+The CCD is one type of sensor that is used to capture an image by taking the light and translating it into digital information.
 There are thousands of tiny little pixels that make up the surface of the sensor so that every little facet of light will be caught, converted, and refined into electrical energy, and organized into a digital image.

 Once the light has become a digital copy of the image it can easily be stored in the camera’s memory.

 With a good CCD, you will be able to produce high-quality images, even when working in low or dim lighting.
 It is important to know the quality of your digital camera’s CCD in order to know where your camera is effective as well as ineffective.
 A quality CCD allows you a higher sensitivity to light or ISO.
 If you are working with a client, you don’t want to waste their time or yours taking shots that won’t turn out because of poor lighting and/or a low-quality CCD.